3.0 Prohibited Conduct (General Misconduct)

 3.18.4 Engaging in surveillance or recording of any type without the subject’s knowledge or consent in areas where there is a reasonable expectation of privacy.

-3.18.6 Taking a photo or video of a person without their consent in a location on campus this is not open for members of the public to congregate, such as an internal office area.
+3.18.6 Taking a photo or video of a person without their consent in a location on campus that is not open for members of the public to congregate, such as an internal office area.

 3.18.7 Livestreaming, disseminating, or displaying images or a recording (regardless of who made the photo or recording) in violation of section 3.18 of this Code of Conduct or San Jacinto College Procedure III.3006.A.a, “Use of Recording Devices by Employees and Students.”